dyllandry/logseq/pages/game math in opengl.md

 	- Camera
 		-
 		  2. Camera direction
 			- I'm unsure about this line `glm::normalize(cameraPos - cameraTarget)`.
+This gives a